 after that is unlikely to have had a graveyard at all.

-This Place of Worship was founded in the 12th century, and we understand it is still open.
+This Place of Worship was founded in 1850, and we understand it is still open.

 The following information about the Church has been provided to accompany the photographs on the right.
 A list of people who have supplied the information